JY2024/writing-for-planters/README.md

 ## Instructions
 Without GDrive upload functionality: download from Releases.

-With GDrive upload functionality: download files, obtain a client_secrets.json from Google's API Console (make sure you add yourself as a permitted user if in test mode), move client_secrets.json to the project directory, run main.py.
-From here, you can create an executable for simpler usage if you want to.
+With GDrive upload functionality: download from Releases, obtain a client_secrets.json from Google's API Console (make sure you add yourself as a permitted user if in test mode), move client_secrets.json to the same directory that contains WritingForPlanters.exe.

 More information on getting Google Drive API access: <a href="https://stackoverflow.com/questions/28184419/pydrive-invalid-client-secrets-file">Information</a>

-Creating an executable with pyinstaller: <a href="https://towardsdatascience.com/convert-your-python-code-into-a-windows-application-exe-file-28aa5daf2564">Convert Your Python Code into a Windows Application (.exe file)</a>

 ## Features